Table of Contents

 The most common symptom is a red, swollen eye.
 Additional symptoms may include pain, itch, and watery eyes.

 What causes allergic conjunctivitis?

-Several other types of eye drops are available to treat allergic conjunctivitis.
-They can help relieve itchy, watery eyes and may keepsymptoms from returning.
-Eye drops may contain an antihistamine, a decongestant, a nonsteroidal anti-inflammatory drug (NSAID) or a mast-cellstabilizer.
+Several types of eye drops are available to treat allergic conjunctivitis.
+They can help relieve itchy, watery eyes.
+It may keep symptoms from returning.
+Eye drops may contain medicine to treat allergic conjunctivitis.
+This includes an antihistamine, a decongestant, a nonsteroidal anti-inflammatory drug (NSAID), or a mast cell stabilizer.
 Some drops contain a combination of these.
-Some eye drops require aprescription.
+Some eye drops require a prescription.
 Talk to your doctor about which treatment is right for you.

-Many eye drops can cause burning and stinging when you firstput them in, but this usually goes away in a few minutes.
-It is important toremember that all medicines may potentially cause side effects, so talk withyour doctor before using any medicine, including eye drops.
+Eye drops do have side effects.
+You may experience burning and stinging when you first put the drops in.
+This usually goes away in a few minutes.
+All medicines may potentially cause side effects.
+Talk with your doctor before using any medicine, including eye drops.

 - Will conjunctivitis damage my eyesight?

 - Can wearing sunglasses outdoors reduce your exposure to allergens?

 - Does hand washing reduce your exposure to allergic conjunctivitis?